 A simple yet outstanding recipe for braised chicken thighs with shallots and Dijon mustard wine sauce.
 Cooked in one pot.
-Easily dairy-free.
-Adapted from New York Times Cooking
+Adapted from a New York Times Recipe

 Equipment: Large, heavy-bottomed skillet or pot with a lid that can go from the stovetop to the oven.

 - Preheat oven to 375ºF.
 Pat chicken dry with paper towels and sprinkle with flour, salt and pepper, on both sides.

 - Melt 2 tablespoons butter in skillet over medium-high heat until foaming.
 Brown chicken in two batches until golden brown and crisp, 2-3 minutes per side.
 Set aside.